Earl Zindars: Biography

-Zindars was born in Chicago and began studying percussion in elementary school.
-He attended DePaul University and Northwestern University, where he worked with the composer Wallingford Riegger, before studying as a Fulbright scholar at Oxford University.
+Zindars was born in Chicago, Illinois, United States, and began studying percussion in elementary school.
+He attended DePaul University and Northwestern University, where he worked with the composer Wallingford Riegger, before studying as a Fulbright scholar at Oxford University in England.
 While doing postgraduate work at Columbia University, he played timpani at Radio City Music Hall and married the jazz singer Anne Bohigian.
 The best man at his wedding was lifelong friend Bill Evans, whom he had met while both of them were serving in the military during the Korean War and playing in military bands.
 Zindars and his wife had two daughters, Helene and Karen, who referred to Evans as "Uncle Bill" when he stayed with the family in San Francisco during West Coast tours.
 Zindars taught music composition and theory for six years at San Francisco State College.

 Trained as a classical and jazz percussionist, Zindars went on to compose works for various ensembles.
 Many of his jazz pieces were recorded by Evans, including "Elsa" (1961), "How My Heart Sings" (1962), "Mother of Earl" (1968), "Soirée" and "Lullaby for Helene" (1970), "Sareen Jurer" (1974), and "Quiet Light" (1977), and Evans played several other Zindars pieces in live concerts.
 Zindars recorded three tracks with Evans on the album The Soul of Jazz Percussion (1960), which also features Donald Byrd, Pepper Adams, Paul Chambers, and Philly Joe Jones.

-In the liner notes to his album How My Heart Sings!, Evans wrote of Zindars that "as is evidenced here," he "is a songwriter of outstanding merit."
+In the liner notes to his 1962 album How My Heart Sings!, Evans wrote of Zindars that "as is evidenced here," he "is a songwriter of outstanding merit."
 Evans also called him "a very fine symphonic percussionist as well as a jazz drummer" and "a composer of extended works for string quartet, brass ensembles, symphony orchestras, etc."

-After Evans' death, "How My Heart Sings," in particular, went on to become a jazz standard, recorded many times.
+After Evans' death, "How My Heart Sings", in particular, went on to become a jazz standard, recorded many times.
 In 1985, guitarists Larry Coryell and Emily Remler covered it on their album Together.
-Zindars continued to compose and wrote a tribute piece to Evans in 1995 titled "I Always Think of You."
+Zindars continued to compose and wrote a tribute piece to Evans in 1995 titled "I Always Think of You.".